divio/divio-cloud-docs/background/addons-basics.rst

 The ``<DOCKER_FROM>`` section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is determined by the project's base project version.
+This is determined by the application's base project version.
 If you update the base project in the
-project's *General Settings* in the Control Panel, this will be updated on the next deployment.
+application's *General Settings* in the Control Panel, this will be updated on the next deployment.

-For a project built on the ``aldryn/base-project:py3-3.23`` image, corresponding to the *Base
+For an application built on the ``aldryn/base-project:py3-3.23`` image, corresponding to the *Base
 Project:* ``Python 3 v3.23``:

 ..  code-block:: Dockerfile